JesseZhuang/CSAPP/os/2.virtualization/notes.md

 # 2.4 CPU Mechanism-Limited Direct Execution

+The basic idea is simple: run one process for a little while, then run another one, and so forth.
+By time sharing the CPU in this manner, virtualization is achieved.
 Obtaining high performance (avoid overhead) while maintaining control is thus one of the central challenges in building an operating system.

-### Limited Direct Execution
+### 2.4.1.
+Limited Direct Execution

 ![direct execution without limit](direct.execution.protocol.png)

 1. How can the OS make sure the program doesn’t do anything that we don’t want it to do, while still running it efficiently?
 1. How does the operating system stop it from running and switch to another process, thus implementing the time sharing we require to virtualize the CPU?

-### Restricted Operations
+### 2.4.2.
+Restricted Operations

 A process must be able to perform I/O and gaining access to more resources such as CPU and memory, but without giving the process complete control over the system.
 How can the OS and hardware work together to do so?

 Thus, the approach we take is to introduce a new processor mode, known as **user mode**; code that runs in user mode is restricted in what it can do.
 For example, when running in user mode, a process can’t issue I/O requests; doing so would result in the processor raising an exception; the OS would then likely kill the process.